himanzoo/Biogrid-Project/README.md

 The given test data (raw data) is in the table form (tsv file format):
 This table contains rows and columns:

+NOTE: I have made dummy data with the same data structure due to data protection and safety.

 Biogrid ID    |  Interaction ID  |   Entries Gene Interactor A    |    Entries Gene Interactor B
 ------        |   ------         |    -------                     |     -------
 XX            |   XX             |    XXX                         |     XXX